fredrik-hjarner/fasm68k/README.md

   - fasm68k can correctly assemble Hugues Johnson's RetailClerk89.
 It took about 30-40 hours to get it to produce identical binary.
 - 2025-05-13:
   - fasm68k can correctly assemble Hugues Johnson's Speedrun Tower.
 It took 45 minutes to get it to run in an emulator and about 1 hour to produce identical binary.
+- 2025-05-20:
+  - fasm68k can correctly assemble Sonic Retro's Sonic 1 dissasembly producing identical binary, though it required many changes to the code to make itcompatible.

 ## Acknowledgments and attributions